 So What Comes With The Fluval FX6 & FX4?
 Well, to be honest, everything!

-It includes all the pipework, attachments and all the filter media you need to simply plug it in and watch the filter do the rest.
+It includes all the pipework, attachments, and all the filter media you need to plug it in and watch the filter do the rest.

-The Fluval FX6 & FX4 comes with a 3-year manufacturer’s warranty.
+The Fluval FX6 & FX4 come with a 3-year manufacturer’s warranty.

 Here’s the list;

 - Rim Connectors